Amsterdam/amsterdam-app-frontend/.docs/piwik.md

 For the 2nd case we use custom dimensions (as opposed to custom *session* dimensions) to pass additional data.

 See `src/types/piwik.ts` for the definitions of the custom dimensions and the custom session dimensions.
+Dimensions 1-17 match the default dimensions used in the organisation (see [Aansluitgids](https://hoofdstad.sharepoint.com/:p:/r/sites/AmsterdamApp/_layouts/15/Doc.aspx?sourcedoc=%7B558373BD-BDBF-4268-BA07-DBB004B64AC8%7D&file=Technisch%20-%20Aansluitgids%20DAP%20-%20Generiek%20Meetplan.pptx)).

 #### Create dimensions